 Farmers protesting in Maharashtra.
 Photograph:( ANI )

-Their other demands include higher prices for their produce and implementation of the Swaminathan Committee recommendations.
+Their other demands included higher prices for their produce and implementation of the Swaminathan Committee recommendations.
 Longtime cultivators of Adivasi land also demanding transfer of the land to their names.

-The farmers' had marched to Mumbai from Nashik, with the 180-km-long march being led by All India Kisan Sabha National President Ashok Davle, local MLA JP Gavit and other leaders.
+The farmers' had marched to Mumbai from Nashik on Sunday, with the 180-km-long march being led by All India Kisan Sabha National President Ashok Davle, local MLA JP Gavit and other leaders.

 They are protesting against the Maharashtra government which had promised loan waiver for them in November 2018 after they had staged a long protest of over 10 days in the state.